techrynx/Techrynx/README.md

 - Do NOT copy without permission, it seriously upsets me.

-- IWEC: DID systems (nothing personal, I just had bad experience with some people, you still can be very chill.)
+- IWEC: MINORS!!
+DID systems (nothing personal, I just had bad experience with some people, you still can be very chill.)

 - DNI: stated detailed on [strawpage](https://techrynx.straw.page) with other important info about me!